-When you try to play games, your laptop shuts off randomly.
-It could be frustrating.
-But not to worry.
-Many Windows users have reported this issue too.
-Some users have resolved the issue with one of the below methods.
-To fix the problem, you can also try these methods.
+When you try to play games, your laptop shuts off randomly, which can be frustrating.
+However, there’s no need to worry, as many Windows users have reported this issue as well.
+Some of them have successfully resolved it using one one of the methods provided below.
+You can also try these methods to fix the problem.

 Method 1: Remove the battery while playing games